 Carnitas Queretaro is the only restaurant I have found which serves Filete Veracruzano (fish with Veracruz sauce) on a regular basis, meaning every Friday during Lent.
 Thus, I got to try the one dish which is probably my favorite during Lent.

-I loved the sauce here, but the fish fillet was probably the most disappointing out of the ones I tried this year.
+I loved the sauce here, but the fish fillet was probably the most disappointing out of the ones I tried during my Lent marathon in 2018.
 I also know that it was not up to the standard I experienced in previous years at Carnitas Queretaro.
-This was quite an expensive meal, and I just do not understand why this restaurant has changed so much (even so it was almost worth it to get such a good veracruzana sauce).
+This was quite an expensive meal, and I just do not understand why this restaurant has changed so much (even so it was almost worth it to get such a good veracruzano sauce).

 865 N. Resler Dr.